3mdeb/news-and-ideas/_posts/2018-08-14-apu2-validation-with-rte.md

 ```

 You can see that platform BIOS changed from `v4.8.0.1` to the newer version
-`v4.8.0.2`, which confirms that flashing with RTE was successful :)
+`v4.8.0.2`, which confirms that flashing with RTE was successful.

 ## Summary